-Office Hours: Tentatively Tuesday 6th period (12:50-1:40), Wednesday 9th period (4:05-4:55), and Friday 9th period (4:05-4:55).
+Office Hours: Tentatively Tuesday 6th period (12:50 - 1:40), Wednesday 9th period (4:05 - 4:55), and Friday 8th period (3:00 - 3:50).
 My office is Little Hall 308.
 Please come early in the period or let me know to expect you later; otherwise I may not stay in my office for the whole period.
 See my schedule for updates.
 Students who can't make scheduled office hours may see me by appointment on most weekdays (but never on a Thursday).
 If you have the flu or similar contagious disease, or think you might, please do not come to my office.

 Textbook: Nagel, Saff, and Snider, Fundamentals of Differential Equations, 9th edition.
-If you would like to obtain access, at a discounted price, to the ebook-version and associated materials, please follow the instructions here.
+You may obtain access, at a discounted price, to the ebook-version and associated materials here.
 (I do not use Canvas.)

 There will also be some required readings from notes by Dr. Groisser.
-These notes will be linked to the Miscellaneous Handouts page.
+These notes are linked to the Miscellaneous Handouts page.